getditto/demoapp-pos-kds/Android/README.md

 ## Overview

-This app is designed to work on iPhone and iPad devices in both Portrait and Landscape orientation modes.
-It may be optimal to use iPhones as order entry devices in the POS tab in Landscape orientation, and iPad for KDS view, also in Landscape mode.
+The app is designed to work on both phones and tablets.
+There is *some* support for dark mode, but some UI elements may not appear correctly in terms of colors.

 For support, please contact Ditto Support (<support@ditto.live>).